How to Make Ringtones for an iPhone

 Then click the Options tab at the top of the window.
 There should be fields for Start and Stop.
 Enter the times you want.
 Remember that ringtones max out at 30 seconds, so keep it at or below that length.
 For our purposes, we’ll use a segment of a song from 0:12 to 0:42.
 Once done, click OK at the bottom.

-Psssssst : How to Delete 'Other' on iPhone and iPad
+Psssssst : How to block unknown calls on iphone 8?

 how to make ringtones for an iPhone